 3, - €, reduced 1,50 €

-In June and July, no observations are offered on Saturdays evening, as it is hardly dark because of the midnight dusk.
+In June and July, no observations are offered, as it is hardly dark because of the midnight dusk.

 WGS84: Width: N 52 ° 15 '09.2 ", Length: E 8 ° 19' 24", Height 270m (measured with GPS) Potsdam Date: Width: N 52 ° 15 '14.7 "; Length: E 8 ° 19' 27.7"; Height: 219 m (geodetically determined)

 GoogleEarth Placemark GoogleMaps link (at the end of the narrow street)